Scarcity is one of the closing techniques certain salespeople have used for years to try to make customers buy.

 The New Paradigm

 But closing a sale isn’t about pushing customers to make purchases.
-It is about giving customers your own wisdom about those products to guide them to a purchase.
+It is about imparting your wisdom about those products to guide customers to purchase.
 This organic process puts the customer in control, makes the experience all about them, and makes for more frequent and repeatable buying experiences.

 Without it, your store is just another warehouse or distribution center waiting for an order from the internet to be shipped somewhere.